 What Does the Company Do?

-Dearn Shoes Ltd is a shoe manufacturer and retailer based in Lucland.
-Founded nearly 100 years ago, it has built a longstanding reputation for producing well-made, reasonably priced shoes for both adults and children.
-Dearn manufactures and sells four categories of footwear: formal, semi-formal, casual, and children’s shoes.
-It is distinctive within the industry for using both mass production and handcrafting techniques.
+Dearn Shoes Ltd is a long-established shoe manufacturer and retailer in Lucland, founded nearly 100 years ago.
+It has built a reputation for producing well-made, reasonably priced shoes for all ages.

 Location of the Company